-Before I consider last week’s BIM Execution Plan complete I need to finish an outstanding item within my appendix; my Master Information Delivery Plan, or MIDP.
+Before I consider last week’s BIM Execution Plan complete, I need to finish an outstanding item within my appendix; my Master Information Delivery Plan (MIDP).

 So what is a Master Information Delivery Plan?
 By referring to BRE’s BIM Terminology Tool a MIDP is:

 Primary plan for when project information is to be prepared, by whom and using what protocols and procedures, incorporating all relevant task information delivery plans (TIDPs).

 So (in plain language) a MIDP is a programme that includes all of the documents that will be produced on a project, and who will be producing them.

 To make a MIDP I’ll need to first create some Task Information Delivery Plans, a schedule of documents to be produced by each team.
 If you want to know about TIDPs, there is a great post on them by Rob Jackson of Bond Bryan Digital; but for now, it’s project management time!

 Using last week’s BIM Execution Plan, I have broken down the work on this project into three task teams (all being done by me!):

 - Electrical, and

 Each team was given the MS Excel template I made to list all the documents that they will be producing for my house.
 Luckily for me, this project is simple, so the only documents being produced by my Electrical and Mechanical teams are their graphical models.
 However, the Architectural team will also be producing drawings, COBie, and some schedules.
 For ease of reading, I have put all of the TIDPs into a single spreadsheet that can be accessed here.